 Boeing to lay off 10% of workers in civil aviation: sources

-[NEW YORK] Boeing plans to reduce the workforce in its civil aviation unit by 10 per cent to cut costs as the coronavirus causes a crisis for airlines, two sources familiar with the matter told AFP.
+BOEING plans to reduce the workforce in its civil aviation unit by 10 per cent to cut costs as the novel coronavirus causes a crisis for airlines, two sources familiar with the matter told AFP.

 The layoffs would impact the unit manufacturing the troubled 737 MAX, which has been grounded for more than a year after two deadly crashes, as well as the 787 and 777 long-haul aircraft, the sources said.